-Twice an Emmy Award-winning television executive producer, Lu Ann Reeb is an entrepreneur, who has launched three online media marketing companies.
-Reeb is founder and president of Boston Media Group, LLC, creating innovative digital and traditional media strategies for clients in various industry sectors.
+Twice an Emmy Award-winning television executive producer, Lu Ann Reeb is a longtime broadcast journalist and an entrepreneur, who has launched online media companies.
+Reeb is founder of Boston Media Group, creating innovative digital and traditional media strategies for clients in various industry sectors.
 Reeb also founded Legal Talk Network, LLC, an online media and information network for the legal profession, which was acquired by a California firm in 2012.

 Reeb has received Associated Press awards and community advocacy awards in four television markets.
 After completing her Master of Business Administration degree, she was honored with a postgraduate Academic Leadership Award from Suffolk University's Sawyer Business School.
-In 2012, her work was recognized with the Massachusetts Bar Foundation President's Award for producing a documentary telling the stories of grantees, including a young man seeking political asylum from Uganda and local legal aid beneficiaries in urban Boston.
+Her work was recognized with the Massachusetts Bar Foundation President's Award for producing a documentary telling the stories of grantees, including a young man seeking political asylum from Uganda and local legal aid beneficiaries in urban Boston.
 Reeb is a frequent speaker and moderator at media seminars, entrepreneurship conferences, and academia.
-In summer 2016, she spoke at the Global Summit on Entrepreneurship Education and Media Innovation in Beijing China.
-Read more about that here.
+In summer 2016, she spoke at the Global Summit on Entrepreneurship Education and Media Innovation in Beijing, China.

-Professor Reeb is Assistant Dean in the School of the Arts, and Director of Entrepreneurial Studies and Business Studies, two minors at the college.
-She teaches the yearlong Entrepreneurship Program (E3) that culminates in the annual E3 Expo and student pitch competition.
-She led college-wide faculty curricular committees that developed Emerson's Business of Creative Enterprises major that launched in Fall 2016 and the Business of Creative Enterprises Graduate Program launching in Fall 2022.
+Professor Reeb previously served as Assistant Dean in the School of the Arts and the School of Communication.
+As Director of Entrepreneurial Studies, Reeb taught the yearlong Entrepreneurship Program (E3) for 8-years where students develop new creative ventures and compete in the annual E3 Expo She led college-wide faculty curricular committees that developed Emerson's Business of Creative Enterprises major that launched in Fall 2016 and the Business of Creative Enterprises Graduate Program launching in Fall 2022.
 From 2012-2014, Reeb served as Graduate Program Director for the Integrated Marketing Communication Program.